 The wall will need to be opened based on the template provided with the fireplace.
 A support is installed below it.
 The fireplace fits into the opening and rests on the support.
 The wall is then sealed up around it.

-It costs around $1 to $3 a day to run an ethanol fireplace, but some units consume more or less ethanol.
+It costs around $1 to $3 a day to run it, but some units consume more or less ethanol.
 The cost to run varies based on consumption.

 This depends on their use.
 They can add supplemental warmth and ambiance to any room.
 They are not necessarily going to act as a primary heat source.

 Yes.
-When ethanol fireplaces are used and maintained correctly, they are very safe.
+When they are used and maintained correctly, they are very safe.
 However, it is possible to spill the ethanol, which can cause other surfaces to be flammable.

-Ethanol fireplaces are filled with ethanol--a type of alcohol-based fuel.
+They are filled with ethanol -a type of alcohol-based fuel.
 The fuel is lit, which produces a flame.